spacelift-io/user-documentation/docs/vendors/ansible/getting-started.md

 ![Creating change set failed: Requires AWS configuration](../../assets/screenshots/ansible/ansible-5-no-aws-error.png)

 !!! info
-    **You need to configure the AWS integration to give Spacelift access to your AWS account.** You can find the details here: [AWS](../../integrations/cloud-providers/aws.md)
+    **You need to configure the AWS integration to give Spacelift access to your AWS account.** You can find the details [here](../../integrations/cloud-providers/aws.md).

 ### Configuring SSH keys